Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 **You Stop Privacy Invasions and Backdoors**

 No more stolen credit card information or passwords, compromised online accounts, or any online surveillance.
 When no data about you is created, it cannot be collected by anyone.
-And when it’s not collected by anyone, it cannot be shared, sold, misused, hacked, or leaked anymore.
+And when no one collects it, it cannot be shared, sold, misused, hacked, or leaked anymore.
 That’s true for sellers and buyers regardless of whether it relates to your products, locations, payments, shipping information, preferences, or any online activity.
 You can now defend your human right to privacy and shield yourself from the many technical and political uncertainties of today’s world.

 *“We help you become invincible to privacy issues.”*